-All market swine will be tagged as singles and the exhibitor will notify the show management upon weigh-in at the County Fair as to which swine are to be shown as a pen of two.
+All market swine will be tagged as singles and the exhibitor will notify the show management upon weighin at the County Fair as to which swine are to be shown as a pen of two.
 The pigs that you plan to show must be the first ones you weigh during the August Co.
 Fair weigh-in.
 If one of those pigs doesn't make weight (over or under), you may weigh only one of your extras and make a substitution.
 The one that didn't make weight must be taken home.

 Breeding gilt entries are limited to two per exhibitor.
-All breeding gilts, however, must have been farrowed between January 1, 2018, and March 31, 2018.
+All breeding gilts, however, must have been farrowed between January 1, 2024, and March 31, 2024.

-- SW6.
-The weight range for market swine to show and sell is 220-280 lbs. and they must grade #1 or #2 in order to show and sell.
-The lightweight division will be 220-240 lbs., the middleweight division will be 241-260 lbs. and the heavyweight division will be 261 280 lbs.
+SW6.
+The weight range for market swine to show and sell is 220-290 lbs. and they must grade #1 or #2 in order to show and sell.
+The lightweight division will be 220-243 lbs., the middleweight division will be 244-267 lbs. and the heavyweight division will be 268-290 lbs.
 No grace weight is allowed.
 Only over or underweight swine will be allowed to reweigh one time, immediately, after the scales are zeroed.
-Swine that do not make weight or grade will be allowed to show in showmanship. - SW7.
-No materials may be applied to swine except water.
+Swine that do not make weight or grade will be allowed to show in showmanship.